• Skip to primary navigation

 What’s the difference between Soy Curls and TVP?

-Meatless chili with non-dairy cheese and tortilla chips in bowl.
+Meatless chili topped with avocado, tortilla chips, and vegan cheese in bowl.

 Meatless chili with Soy Curls & beans